hosam-hubspire/react-native-upload/README.md

 bun add expo-file-system react-native
 ```

-For video thumbnail generation (optional but recommended for videos):
+For automatic video thumbnail generation (optional - only needed if you plan to upload videos):

 ```bash
 npm install expo-video-thumbnails